urban-tep/documentation/source/community-guide/platform/geobrowser.rst

 .. figure:: ../../includes/geobrowser_cities.png
 	:figclass: img-border

+.. req:: TS-FUN-240
+	:show:

+	This section describe the main cities map layer.

 You can click on a city and get the city footprint on the map.

 .. figure:: ../../includes/geobrowser_cities_footprint.png
 	:figclass: img-border

+.. req:: TS-FUN-290
+	:show:

+	This section describe the area of interest definition by urban feature.

 Density map layer